ElenaShekhova/Useful-links/README.md

 # Useful-links
-Collection of useful resources about coding in R and data manipulations
+This page was created to collect useful resources on how R programming language can be used to deal with different types of data.

 # **Recommendations and resources on how to start using R**